-The Network dashboard is a built-in, system dashboard, and you cannot edit, delete, or add a system dashboard to a collection.
-However, you can copy a chart from a system dashboard and add it to a custom dashboard, or you can make a copy of the dashboard and edit it to monitor metrics that are relevant to you.
+The Network Performance dashboard is a built-in, system dashboard, and you cannot edit, delete, or add a system dashboard to a collection.
+However, you can copy a chart from the Network Performance dashboard and add it to a custom dashboard, or you can make a copy of the dashboard and edit it to monitor metrics that are relevant to you.

 - Network L2 Metrics